psychopy/psychopy/docs/source/general/prefs.rst

 autoSavePrefs = True
 For this to work, you have to close the preferences window using the menu or keyboard (not using the operating system).

+The first time PsychoPy is run (presumably by an admin user), its a good idae to edit and save the site preferences.
+Ideally, the site preferences and the componentsFolders list should be in a location where: a) the admin user can edit them, b) all users will be able to read them, and c) they will not be overwritten when you update PsychoPy.
+On a Mac, /Users/Shared/PsychoPy2/ is a reasonable place.
+On Linux, /usr/local/psychopy2/ would be a reasonable place (with care taken to set permissions appropriately).

 How to...
 ----------